pnp/blog/content/post/cli-for-microsoft-365-v3-7.md

 One of the things that often stand in the way of contributing to open source projects is setting up the dev environment.
 Often, specific projects require specific tools and sometimes even specific versions of them.
-If you\'re not using the particular stack in your daily work, it can be cumbersome to even get started.
+If you're not using the particular stack in your daily work, it can be cumbersome to even get started.

-To help you contribute to CLI for Microsoft 365, we\'d like to introduce a Remote Developer container.
+To help you contribute to CLI for Microsoft 365, we'd like to introduce a Remote Developer container.
 Using GitHub Codespaces, it allows you to get up and running your dev environment in minutes, without worrying about installing dependencies.
-We\'ll provide instructions on how to get started using the Remote Development container shortly.
+We'll provide instructions on how to get started using the Remote Development container shortly.

 ### Sample scripts